DIPlib/diplib/changelogs/diplib_next.md

   behavior of the corresponding binary operators (`*`, `@` and `**`).
 That is, `img *= 2` had exactly the same effect as `img = img * 2`.

+- Release 3.3.0 unintentionally broke `dip.Show()` for color images, the color space information was lost, showing any 3-channel image as an RGB image.

 (See also bugfixes to *DIPlib*.)